MLH/mlh-policies/incident-response.md

 Once something is reported to a staff member, immediately contact the incident response team via one of the reporting phone numbers.
 The main objectives of this meeting are to find out the following:
 - What happened?
-- Who is did the actions?
+- Who did the actions?
 - When did it occur?
 - Are we doing anything about it?